ocf/ocfweb/ocfweb/docs/docs/about.md

 computing for all [University of California at Berkeley][berkeley] students, faculty, and staff.
-The mission of the OCF is to provide an environment where no member of Berkeley's campus community is denied the computer resources he or she seeks, and to appeal to all members of the Berkeley campus community with unsatisfied computing needs and to provide a place for those interested in computing to fully explore that interest.
+The mission of the OCF is to provide an environment where no member of Berkeley's campus community is denied the computer resources he or she seeks, to appeal to all members of the Berkeley campus community with unsatisfied computing needs, and to provide a place for those interested in computing to fully explore that interest.

 ## What do we do?

-The Open Computing Facility provides free computing services to students, faculty, and staff, ranging from printing to expiration-free web space to Unix shell accounts to email.
-Furthermore, the OCF operates a highly frequented long-hours computing lab with a generally high volunteer-staff-to-user ratio for accessible in-person support, as well as online support.
-In addition to these user services, the group also hosts numerous student group websites, and provides support to these and other organizations on campus.
+The Open Computing Facility provides free computing services to students, faculty, and staff, ranging from printing to expiration-free web hosting to Unix shell accounts to email.
+Furthermore, the OCF operates a highly frequented long-hours computer lab with a generally high volunteer-staff-to-user ratio for accessible in-person support, as well as online support.
+In addition to these user services, the group also hosts numerous student group and faculty/staff websites, and provides support to these and other organizations on campus.

 To be able to do this, we are always aiming to secure more resources to fully meet the needs of everyone in the campus community.
 Our primary resources are